Hilbert schemes for crepant partial resolutions: Introduction

 We may now apply the main result of Bellamy--Craw~\cite[Theorem~1.2]{BC20} to obtain a GIT cone $\tau_K$ in $F$ such that $\Hilb^n(S_K)$ is isomorphic to the Nakajima quiver variety $\mathfrak{M}_{\theta}(\Pi,v)$ for any $\theta$ in the relative interior of $\tau_K$.
 Moreover, since $\kappa$ factors via the VGIT morphism from $\Sym^n(S_K)$ described above, it follows that the cone $\tau_K$ must contain $\sigma_K'$.
 In fact, analysing the class group of the Hilbert scheme of $n$ points on $S_K$ allows us to show that both $\sigma_K$ and $\tau_K$ are GIT cones in $F$ containing $\sigma_K'$ as a codimension-one face.
 The main statement of Theorem~\ref{thm:mainnew} follows once we show that the cone $\sigma_K$ satisfies a collection of combinatorial properties that characterise $\tau_K$ uniquely, giving $\sigma_K=\tau_K$.
 Our construction also produces a unique GIT chamber in $F$ containing $\sigma_K$ in its closure, from which it follows that $\Hilb^n(S_K)$ admits a unique projective crepant resolution obtained by variation of GIT quotient for quiver varieties.
+Forthcoming joint work of the second author with Bertsch~\cite{BW26}, which builds on the results we present here, provides a moduli space description of this projective crepant resolution phrased directly in terms of sheaves on the surface $S_K$.

+Theorem~\ref{thm:mainnew} allows us to describe explicitly the nef and movable cones of $\Hilb^n(S_K)$.
+To state the result, consider the GIT chamber $C_K$ (see Lemma~\ref{lem:C_K'}) where for $\theta\in C_K$, the VGIT morphism